KevinOleniczak/Windfarm-software/README.md

 Subscription: WindTurbine1 >> WindTurbineSafetyCheck (on topic windturbine-data)

 Run this to get the GG Group CA cert for use with devices that connect:
+> aws greengrass list-groups  (get the group-id for the next command)
+> aws greengrass list-group-certificate-authorities --group-id 823492f1-xxxxxxxxxxxxxxx-723efe873caa   (get the certificate-authority-id for the next step)
 > aws greengrass get-group-certificate-authority --certificate-authority-id dad15d1xxxxxxxxxxxxxxxxxxxfd5aaba1f --group-id 1a161bbxxxxxxxxxxxxxxxx97f130 | jq -r ".PemEncodedCertificate" > myGgcRootCA.pem

 ### Amazon SageMaker